daptablade/parametric_cgx_model/README.md

 * Geometry creation and meshing in CalculiX GraphiX
 * FEA analysis (using Nastran or CalculiX CrunchiX) and analysis output recovery and processing (implemented for CalculiX CrunchiX only).
 * Design optimisation using OpenMDAO
-* Coupling of disciplinary analyses (here: structures and aero) using preCICE
+* Coupling of disciplinary analyses (here: structures and aero) for static analysis using preCICE
+* Calculate the aeroelastic flutter and divergence velocities from FEA exported stiffness and mass matrices and a simple unsteady aero model

 The script assumes that CalculiX GraphiX / CrunchiX, Nastran (optional) and preCICE (optional) are installed and working.
 Adjust the executable calls as needed, for example in [parametric_box.py](./parametric_box.py) global variable `LOCAL_EXECUTES`.